heniscoding/leverage_calculator/README.md

 ├─ requirements.txt         # Minimal dependencies
 ├─ README.md                # Project documentation (this file)
 └─ docs/
-   └─ screenshot.png        # App screenshot placeholder
+   └─ screenshot.png        # Optional app screenshot placeholder
 ```

 ---

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.
+This project is licensed under the MIT License – see [LICENSE](LICENSE) for details.

 ---

 ## Contributing

 Pull requests are welcome!
-For significant changes, please open an issue first to discuss your ideas.
+For major changes, please open an issue first to discuss your ideas.